 A letter to the editor is a message you write to a newspaper or other publication to share your view on a current issue you feel is important in your community, state, or country.
 You may write in response to another news item, an opinion editorial (op-ed), or previous, recently published letter to the editor in that paper.

 Since the mid-eighteenth century, readers have submitted letters to editors as a means to engage in public discourse; letters are every bit a powerful tool in the modern world.
 Writers frequently comment on the role of government in matters of personal freedom or other critical policy concerns.
-Influential writing sometimes gains national attention, and with social media your letter can (even on this website).
+Influential writing sometimes gains national attention, and with social media your letter can.

 Why Write a Letter to the Editor?

 Letters to the editor are a fast, cost-free way to get an important issue in front of a lot of people at one time.
 After the front page, the editorials are one of the most widely read sections of a newspaper.
 This is particularly true of small, local publications.
 People want to know about the opinions of others, and the editorial section will often contain informed opinions about current news.

 Legislators and other policy makers track letters to the editor to keep their finger on the pulse of public sentiment and issues of importance to their constituency.
 The editors of a newspaper may be more inclined to provide journalistic coverage on a public issue if it seems there is a lot of attention being paid to it.

 Things to Consider Before Writing a Letter to the Editor

 You’re passionate about your issue otherwise you wouldn’t be considering a letter to the editor.
 Of course, one goal is to send a clear message that will move people to take action.
 You probably already have specific points you really want people to understand.

 The underlying immediate (and often not considered) goal is to get your letter published.
 You can write all day long, but unless the editor of a paper accepts your submission, your message won’t go anywhere.

 Keep these things in mind while developing your letter: